danielweinmann/unlock_paypal/README.md

     //= require unlock_moip

-Add the following line to your application.css.sass, after all other non-gateway-specific imports:
+Add the following line to your application.css.sass, after all other non-gateway-specific imports

     @import unlock_moip